This article covers:

 Insights platform allows you to do a more in-depth analysis of your results whether that be regarding a particular company or an overall technology field.
 You can create an Insights technology dashboard based on the results for your search query by clicking on the "Insights" button from the search results page.

-You could also go to Insights by following these steps:
+You can also access Insights by following these steps below:

 Alternatively you can go to Insights platform via https://insights.patsnap.com/